unbedded/ai_sw_workflow/README.md

 # Abstract
 Current AI-assisted coding tools focus on isolated tasks within the software development lifecycle, such as code writing, testing, and review.
 This fragmented approach limits their effectiveness and fails to provide a cohesive solution that integrates all stages of development.

 This paper introduces an end-to-end AI-assisted software development workflow that spans the entire lifecycle—from high-level requirements through detailed design, code generation, and automated unit testing.
-The workflow emphasizes well-documented artifacts at every stage while supporting user intervention when needed.
+The workflow emphasizes well-documented artifacts at each stage while supporting user intervention when needed.
 By addressing the limitations of existing AI tools, this approach enables a holistic and efficient development process.
+Key features of this workflow are:

+ - Switching from an iterative refinement to a template based prompt documents high level requirements in a concise separation of concerns (objective / architecture / impl details / test)
+ - A Coding-Policy is appended to your prompt enables developers to focus on your requirements and not the impl details
+ - Concurrent code and test generation provides regulation from the hallucinations and randomness of Generative AI
+ - A Testing-Policy appended to your test specification enables higher quality tests while developer focus on validation
+ - Saving the prompt as a development source artifact - allows for reuse and derivative future works.
+ - Project/Department policies become not just guidelines in the cloud but part of the development environment code generation.

 Central to this workflow is the adoption of Test-Driven Development (TDD).
 Unlike conventional AI systems marketed for rapid prototyping, this approach incorporates benchmark policies and unit tests to deliver production-quality code.
 High-level requirements are validated against unit tests, which in turn verify the target software.
 Generative AI accelerates both unit test creation and code implementation, ensuring consistency and reliability.
-Furthermore, the workflow’s capacity for reflection and self-refinement promises significant potential for iterative improvement in future software development.
+Furthermore, the workflow’s capacity for reflection and self-refinement promises significant potential for iterative improvement in future framework improvements.

 The diagram above leverages the Model-Based Systems Engineering (MBSE) V-Diagram and shows the necessary artifacts to support the full-cycle workflow proposed by this paper.